Most Common Symptoms

 When the heart’s pumping action becomes weaker, less blood flows through the body with each heartbeat.
-This results in fluid that builds up in various parts of the body.
+This results in fluid that builds up in different parts of the body.

-- Feet and ankles.
-Extra fluid makes your feet and ankles swell and your legs feel heavy.
+Extra fluid makes a person’s feet and ankles swell.
+Legs can feel heavy.

 Other Heart Failure Symptoms

 - Difficulty sleeping

 - Low energy

 - Weight gain